 What are the typical steps and considerations when applying multi-omics data to media design processes?

-Femi Egbebi: A few basic steps are involved when applying multi-omics data sites for media design optimization and development.
+Femi Egbebi: A few basic steps are involved when applying multi-omics datasets for media design, optimization and development.

 This feature makes multi-omics different from the traditional approach, which looks to optimize each step in the process.

-The final step involves designing the DOE around the new trends that are influenced by the pathways that we think are relevant to our process goals.
-This step generally uses trial and error or another form of productivity metric.
+The final step involves designing the DOE around the nutrients that are influencing the pathways that we consider relevant to our process goals.

 What sort of instrumentation is typically used for small molecule analysis and how does this fit with the multi-omics workflow?